shell-pool/shpool/.github/ISSUE_TEMPLATE/bug_report.md

 Run `shpool version` and paste the output here

 **Logs**
-Run `journalctl --output cat --user -u shpool` to pull logs related to shpool, then attach the file to this issue.
+Run `journalctl --output cat --user-unit shpool` to pull logs related to shpool, then attach the file to this issue.
 You may need to trim the output with `tail`.